Jim Valentine: Rugby union career

-Jim Valentine was first selected for England while at Swinton in 1888, but due to internal arguments with the other Home Nation unions, England failed to play an international game until 1890.
+Valentine made his debut for Swinton in January 1884.
+He was first selected for England while at Swinton in 1888, but due to internal arguments with the other Home Nation unions, England failed to play an international game until 1890.
 A prolific scorer, during the 1889–1890 season he scored 61 tries, kicked 5 drop goals and kicked 35 goals.
 He gained his first international cap in 1890 against Wales, and again in 1896 against Wales, Ireland and Scotland.
 He also played at county level making 60 appearances for Lancashire.

 Change of code

 When Swinton converted from the rugby union code to the Northern Rugby Football Union code on Tuesday 2 June 1896, Jim Valentine was banned by the Rugby Football Union from playing rugby union as he remained with the club when it turned professional.
-A club favourite, he led Swinton with a 16-8 victory over local rivals Salford in their first Northern Union Challenge Cup Final in 1900, at Fallowfield in Manchester.
+A club favourite, he led Swinton with a 16–8 victory over local rivals Salford in their first Northern Union Challenge Cup Final in 1900, at Fallowfield in Manchester.
 He remained with the club until 1901.